-The castle itself dates from 1389, when Edward Dalyngrigge obtained a royal licence to build a crenelated manor house.
-This was one of those many times when a French invasion was feared, and Richard II needed Sussex people on whom he could rely.
-Dalyngrigge had served in the Hundred Years War against the French, and was presumably regarded as a good man to hold off the enemy if and when this was needed.
 From Edward Dalyngrigge it passed to his son John and then by a cousin and marriage to the Lewknor family in 1588 when ownership through purchase began.
 During their time there was a brief interval when the manor was seized by the Crown: the owner had been an opponent of Richard III.
 But Richard soon met his end and the castle was restored to the Lewknors, the rest of the estate following by 1542.
 Sir John Lewknor, son of the man dispossessed by Richard III, died in 1543, and there followed a period in which, in the absence of sons, four daughters held a joint interest.

 One of their descendants and the son of a man called Thomas Levett to whom another descendant had sold his interest, in 1623 sold their joint interests on to Sir Nicholas Tufton, shortly to be created Earl of Thanet.
 It is unclear what state the castle was in during the imminent civil war, but it was still a potential strongpoint for the royalist Tufton (now the second earl) and was surrendered, probably without a siege.
 Tufton was heavily fined and the interior of the castle destroyed.
 From then on it is certain that it was not to be a residence.

-From the top:

-blazons of Lewknor,

-Levett,

-Tufton and Powell

-In March 1645 Tufton sold his interest to Nathaniel Powell of Ewhurst, whose son, also Nathaniel, had no children when he died in 1703.
-The estate then passed to his brother Barnham, whose son Christopher at least initially was co-owner with his mother Elizabeth; he was to die without issue in 1728, and by then he had sold it to Sir Thomas Webster of Battle Abbey, who was busy building a large estate for himself and his family.

-The Websters owned the Bodiam estate for just over a century, the property of a further four baronets.
-It was the fifth baronet, Sir Godfrey, who first contemplated selling it in 1815 and eventually put it on the open market in 1828:
+From the top: blazons of Lewknor, Levett, Tufton and Powell In March 1645 Tufton sold his interest to Nathaniel Powell of Ewhurst, whose son, also Nathaniel, had no children when he died in 1703.
+The estate then passed to his brother Barnham, whose son Christopher at least initially was co-owner with his mother Elizabeth; he too was to die without issue in 1728, but by then he had sold it to Sir Thomas Webster of Battle Abbey, who was busy building a large estate for himself and his family.
+The Websters owned the Bodiam estate for just over a century, passing through the hands of a further four baronets.
+It was the fifth baronet, Sir Godfrey, who first contemplated selling it in 1815.
+Curzon comments in his book: 'it is manifest indeed that throughout the 18th century there can have been no pretence of respect for the remains, either inside or outside, and that the Webster owners cared nothing for the ruin.
+It was eventually put on the open market in 1828, together with other Webster properties: